IBM/powervs-tang-server-automation/README.md

 The NBDE Server, also called the tang server, is deployed in a 3-node cluster with a single [bastion host](https://en.wikipedia.org/wiki/Bastion_host).

+Note, the server socket listens on port 7500.

 # Installation Quickstart

 - [Installation Quickstart](#installation-quickstart)